Dry Cow Therapy

 - Following the consult, record any clinical mastitis cases thereafter on ICBF, by SMS or the Animal Events page.

-Applications for the 2023 drying off period are now open.
-To register for this service – click here.
+Applications for the 2023 drying off period are now closed.

 A map containing all participating veterinary practitioners is available to view below.